 I presented the essay to my writing group a few days later and immediately got crucified.

 “You can’t write this about Chuck Berry.
 He’s been a legend for over 50 years,” one person said.

 “He’s done more for rock-n-roll than almost any one person who’s ever lived!
 Elvis practically stole his style and presented it as his own.
 If it wasn’t for Chuck Berry, who knows what we’d be listening to these days,” another said

 I decided not to publish the essay after listening to the critique.
-I had mentioned in the original essay that he was still doing the duck-walk all the way across the stage.
-He also did the move, which I called the Galloping Guitar where he keeps one leg straight out and bounces across the stage with the other leg and it kind of looks like he’s riding his guitar like a horse.
-Chuck also jumped up and did the splits almost all the way to the ground and pulled himself up just using his core muscles while holding his guitar—and oh yeah, I forgot to mention, HE WAS IN HIS EARLY 80’s!
+I had mentioned in the original essay that he was still doing the duck walk across the stage.
+He also did the move, which I called the Galloping Guitar where he keeps one leg straight out and bounces across the stage with the other leg, and it kind of looks like he’s riding his guitar like a horse.
+Chuck also jumped up and did the splits almost to the ground and pulled himself up just using his core muscles while holding his guitar—and oh yeah, I forgot to mention, HE WAS IN HIS EARLY 80s!

-Some of the articles you will read, if you search them out, will talk about his run-ins with tax evasion.
-Or the he had camera in the women’s bathroom at his club.
+Some of the articles you will read if you search them out will talk about his run-ins with tax evasion.
+Or he had a camera in the women’s bathroom at his club.
 These stories are true and if you want to find out more about that feel free to look them up somewhere else.

-I also love knowing that the circle of life has spun around once again with me, my mom and my daughter with the Ding-a-ling song.
-And I like the fact that part of this essay has gotten to see the light of day again, even if it took Mr. Berry passing away to reevaluate the piece, knock some dirt of it and then rework and recycle parts it.
+I also love knowing that the circle of life has spun around once again with me, my mom, and my daughter with the Ding-a-ling song.
+And I like the fact that part of this essay has gotten to see the light of day again, even if it took Mr. Berry passing away to reevaluate the piece, knock some dirt off it and then rework and recycle parts of it.

 And I hope in 20 or 30 years from now she will be able to do the same thing with her kids.